 - Carnival Spirit's 15-day sailing from Singapore to Brisbane scheduled to depart on June 12.

-Christine Duffy (CCL's President) said that the company planned to resume operations in 2021 with a "phased-in approach" - a strategy that the parent company (Carnival Corporation) has referenced frequently since the onset of the Coronavirus (COVID-19) crisis.
+Christine Duffy (CCL's President) said that the company planned to resume operations in 2021 with a "phased-in approach" - a strategy that the parent company (Carnival Corporation) has referenced frequently since the onset of the pandemic.